If you have one of the following issues with push notifications:

 - As an app user on your device go to Settings > Privacy > Location Services and scroll through the list to locate the app.

 - Make sure that the Location Services switch is turned on and it's set as Always next to the 'Maps' option for the App.
 If it says Never, click on the app and change it to Always.

 - Send the push notification from the CMS or the Skipper platform once more, to test if the permission was granted correctly.

 Note: The actual menu may vary based on the model

 iOS push notification issues can often be resolved with a Certificate Rebuild.
 In order to rule out certificate related issues, please follow this article to Rebuild your IOS/Apple Push Notification Certificate.

-Case 5: Android - "Floating Notification" or "Lock screen notification" settings are disabled
+Case 5: Android Only - "Floating Notification" or "Lock screen notification" settings are disabled

 Floating and Lock screen notification settings have to be enabled for Push Notifications to work.
 Please follow this article for enabling those settings.

-Case 6: Android - Push Notifications feature not enabled
+Case 6: Android Only - Push Notifications feature not enabled

 For newly approved apps, you need to activate your app's Push Notifications so that Push Notifications can work.
 Please follow this article for enabling the Push Notifications feature.